ESMValGroup/ESMValTool/doc/sphinx/source/writing.rst

 **non-derived** variable (explained in Section :numref:`var_def`) it also needs to be defined in a file named *reformat_scripts/cmor/CMOR_<variable>.dat* (see Section :numref:`cmor`).

+.. note: New variables have to be added to :numref:`tab_var_def` (in doc/sphinx/source/namelists.rst).

 .. _rec_vars: